Configuration via web interface

 You can also use your own NTP server by specifying the synchronization frequency and the server address.

-To save settings, click on the Apply button.
+To save the settings, use the Apply button.

 You can configure the sleep mode settings.
-In this mode, the terminal uses reduced power consumption while remaining able to receive incoming calls.
-When entering standby mode and shutting down, connected PTZ cameras automatically pan to the bottom left position regardless of the control type, i.e., this applies to RS-232, NDI, VISCA-IP, USB.
-Upon waking, the cameras return to their original position.
+In this mode, the terminal operates with reduced power consumption while remaining capable of receiving incoming calls.
+When entering standby mode or shutting down, connected PTZ cameras automatically turn to the far left-down position, regardless of the control type, including RS-232, NDI, VISCA-IP, and USB.
+Upon exiting sleep mode, the cameras return to their original position.

-For TrueConf Group to automatically enter sleep mode, it should not be in presentation preview mode, and the main menu, address book, settings, or calendar should be selected on the screen.
+For TrueConf Group to automatically enter sleep mode, it should not be in presentation preview mode, and the main menu, address book, settings, or calendar must be selected on the screen.

-Viewing/controlling the terminal camera via the web interface.
+Viewing/managing the terminal camera in the web interface.

-To configure sleep mode, go to the Settings → Power → Sleep mode section in the on-screen interface:
+To configure sleep mode, navigate to the Settings → Power → Sleep mode section in the on-screen interface:

 Set the time interval after which the terminal will start displaying a screensaver showing the current time.

-Specify the terminal idle time to enter sleep mode.
+Specify the terminal's idle time before entering sleep mode.

-Specify the action for double-clicking the power button on the terminal.
-A single press brings up a window with action options: Go to sleep mode or Turn power off.
+Specify the action for double-pressing the power button on the terminal.
+When pressed once, a window appears allowing you to choose the action: Go to sleep mode or Turn power off.

-- Choose whether TrueConf Group should also put connected displays into sleep mode if they support this mode.
+4. Choose whether TrueConf Group should put connected displays into sleep mode as well, if they support this feature, when entering sleep mode.

 In the Power management tab, additional features are available: